remult/remult/docs/guide/setup-vue.md

 To do that we'll use something called `@ServerController`.

-Server controllers are classes that move between the browser and the server, with their context, when executed.
+Server controllers are classes that move between the browser and the server, with their remult, when executed.

 First, we'll add the `password` column to the `users.ts`
 ```ts {11-13}